-In real life, asexuals come in a variety of "romantic orientations" ranging from "heteroromantic" (romantically attracted exclusively to the opposite gender) and "panromantic" (romantically attracted to all genders), with "aromantic" (someone with no interest in romance) actually being the least common type.
-Most asexuals can fall in love and want to enter romantic relationships, though whether they have difficulties being in a relationship due to their sexuality is a different issue altogether.
+In real life, asexuals can come in a variety of "romantic orientations" ranging from "heteroromantic" and "homoromantic" (romantically attracted exclusively to the opposite gender and same gender respectively) to bi and "panromantic" (romantically attracted to some or all genders).
+While "aromantic" (romantically attracted to no one) asexuality is most often what people think of when they think "asexual" whether they know the term or not, it is only one of the many subsections of asexual orientations.
+This trope deals with asexuals who can feel romantic attraction and want to enter romantic relationships, though whether they have difficulties being in a relationship due to their sexuality is a different issue altogether.

 Due to the prevalence of aromantic asexuals in media, this trope focuses on the ones who aren't aromantic.
 This in itself can lead to tension as most asexuals don't date other asexuals.
 How to make the relationship work, despite one partner not being asexual, is a common source of drama.
 Some couples are fine being a Chastity Couple while others do have sex.

 Compare to Trans Equals Gay for other LGBT-related misconceptions and Puppy Love for a romantic relationship between people who are usually too young to feel sexual attraction.
 Related to Chastity Couple, which is about positive depictions of (usually non-asexual) couples that have a sexless relationship.

 - It's implied in Sweet Blue Flowers that Akira might be asexual.
 This leads to complications with her lesbian love interest, as she's unsure if she likes her back, but the manga's ending shows them still together in the future.

 - Part of Gender Queer: A Memoir revolves around Maia's asexuality and how it affects eir relationships.